Gameboard-dev/Bots/README.md

-# Bots with AI Dialogues using Ollama API in Houdini Server Framework
+# Bots with AI Dialogues using Ollama API for the Houdini Server Framework

 A continuation of **https://github.com/brosquinha/houdini-bot-plugin**